Toonwire/InvestmentAlgorithm/README.md

 `TradeAction.SELL` sells your stock, if you have one, otherwise it does nothing.

-- Make a **pull request** when wanting to share your awesome investment algorithm! - or if you have some changes ;)
+- Make a **pull request** when wanting to share your awesome investment algorithm! - or if you have some changes.